elego/rental-vertical/rental_offday/README.rst

-Rental Off Day
+Rental Off-Day
 ====================================================

-*This file has been generated on 2021-09-23-09-13-22.
+*This file has been generated on 2021-10-25-10-12-29.
 Changes to it will be overwritten.*

 Summary
 -------

-Calculate off-days in rentals on daily basis
+Manage off-days in rentals on daily basis

 Description
 -----------